paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 <details>
 <summary>Click to view 1.
 Documentation</summary>

-### 1. Documentation
+## 1. Documentation

-This section lists all LiteTest user and contributor documentation.
+This chapter lists all LiteTest user and contributor documentation.

 **User documentation**: